mgrube753/bachelor-thesis/30_documentation/sampling.md

 The script follows a three-stage process:

 1. **Sampling**: Randomly selects a specified number of question files from each experimental condition in the experiment output directories.
-2. **CSV Generation**: Produces structured CSV files for different evaluation tasks (e.g. qualitative analysis by experts and students), including hint files and evaluation templates.
+2. **CSV Generation**: Produces structured CSV files for both qualitative analysis tasks (by experts and students), including hint files with information unknown to the raters (e.g. about the LLM used), and evaluation templates.
 3. **Renaming**: Copies the sampled question files to a new directory with standardized, anonymized filenames for manual review.

 ## Main Functions